Passive quantum interconnects: multiplexed remote entanglement generation with cavity-assisted photon scattering: Heralded remote entanglement generation

-To evaluate the performance of type-II networking, we derive two key metrics---conditional fidelity and success probability--for the protocol in which sequential CAPS gates and a final photonic measurement are used to generate entanglement between Alice (A) and Bob (B) via an ancilla photon.
+To evaluate the performance of sequential CAPS networking, we derive two key metrics: conditional fidelity and success probability for the protocol in which sequential CAPS gates and a final photonic measurement are used to generate entanglement between Alice (A) and Bob (B) assisted by an ancilla photon.
 Specifically, for the atomic-qubit input state $\ket{+}^\text{A}\ket{+}^\text{B}$ and a photon initially in the state $\ket*{+;{f}}_p$, the (unnormalized) premeasurement state is obtained using the CAPS gate operator $\hat{G}_{0,f}$ in Eq.~(\ref{S_eq:mode_incorporated_G_0}):

 Then, we measure the photonic qubit in $X$ basis.
 The final two-atom state, conditioned on the measurement outcome $j\in\{0,1\}$ can be derived using the following relation:

 where $\mathrm{r}_j^\text{q}(\Delta) = e^{-i\tau_\text{m}^\text{q}\Delta} {r}_j^\text{q}(\Delta)$ and $\ket{ij} = \ket{i}^\text{A}\ket{j}^\text{B}$.
 From this, we obtain the post-measurement density operator of the two atoms as